 With a mom and three sisters, I spent a lot of time searching for gift ideas for the women in my life!
 Coming up with thoughtful presents for the holidays, mother’s day, and their birthdays was a constant challenge.

 Then, a few years ago, I came up with the idea to send my favorite ladies some of my favorite things.
-I took a look around the RV and figured if it was something I absolutely loved, they’d appreciate it, too.
+I took a look around the RV and figured, if it was something I loved, they’d appreciate it, too.

 As you might imagine, my lifestyle puts a certain spin on my gift giving.
 Living in the motorhome means we’re always on the go, spend a lot of time outside, and opt for products that hold up.
 Admittedly, my gifts are not glamourous.
-But they are practical and useful – and it makes me happy seeing some of things I sent being used years after they were given.
+But they are practical and useful.
+And it makes me happy to see some of things I’ve sent being used years after they were given.

 When I step out of bed in the morning, there’s nothing better than sliding into my cozy slippers.
 And let’s be honest, working from home means I sometimes spend all day in these babies!